TidyBee/tidybee-scripts/README.md

 ## compose

-Then, choose one of the 3 solutions below to run the containers.
+Choose one of the 3 solutions below to run the containers (depending on your configurations, you may need to run docker with the root permissions).

 ### Run containers from GHCR (recommended)